 - In what circumstances can a respondent challenge the enforcement of a Financial Ombudsman Service award in the county courts?

-Lloyd is adept at handling commercial litigation in the High Court and County Court.
-Lloyd has acted for a wide array of clients including banks, insurance companies, small and medium sized businesses, supervisors of IVAs, consumers, investors, partnerships, and schools.
-Lloyd also has experience of acting in a range of complex partnership disputes.
+Lloyd is adept at handling commercial litigation in the High Court.
+Lloyd has acted for a wide array of clients including banks, administrators of peer-to-peer lenders, insurance companies, small and medium sized businesses, supervisors of IVAs, consumers, investors, partnerships, and schools.
+Lloyd also has experience of acting in a range of complex shareholder and partnership disputes.

 - Determining liability for breaches of duty under a Design Build Operate Lease Agreement for a water treatment plant.